-2020 Corporate Performance Objectives.
-The 2020 annual incentive goals were set prior to the COVID-19 pandemic and were not adjusted in 2020 after the scope of the pandemic became apparent.
-For 2020 annual incentive purposes, the Compensation Committee determined that pre-tax earnings would be the financial objective and that controllable completion and controllable on time departures would be the operational objectives.
+2021 Corporate Performance Objectives.
+For 2021 annual incentive purposes, the Compensation Committee determined that pre-tax earnings would be the financial objective and that controllable completion and controllable on time departures would be the operational objectives.
 These are viewed as value drivers for shareholders that are also in the control of the executive team through their financial and operating decisions and leadership.
 In the case of Messrs.
 Childs, Simmons, Steel and Woodward, the applicable pre-tax earnings objective and controllable completion objective were based on the pre-tax earnings and controllable completion of the entire Company.
 This is because they are corporate level executives with Company-wide responsibility and accountability.
-Like Mr. Thompson, Mr. Wooley's pre-tax earnings objective, controllable completion objective and controllable on time departure objective were set solely based on the SkyWest Airlines operating segment, since this is his area of responsibility and accountability.
+Mr. Wooley's pre-tax earnings objective, controllable completion objective and controllable on time departure objective were set solely based on the SkyWest Airlines operating segment, since this is his area of responsibility and accountability.

-- 2020 Financial Objective.
-In setting the 2020 pre-tax earnings objective, the Compensation Committee considered both the planned 2020 budget, as well as the level of pre-tax earnings that would reflect strong performance and generate shareholder value.
-The pre-tax earnings objective was set to encourage continued focus on profitability and to facilitate the exchange of best practices between the Company's operating subsidiaries. - 2020 Operational Objective.
+- 2021 Financial Objective.
+In setting the 2021 pre-tax earnings objective, the Compensation Committee considered both the planned 2021 budget, as well as the level of pre-tax earnings that would reflect strong performance and generate shareholder value.
+The pre-tax earnings objective was set to encourage continued focus on profitability and to facilitate the exchange of best practices between the Company's operating subsidiaries. - 2021 Operational Objective.
 A portion of the Named Executives' annual cash incentives is based on achievement of operating objectives established at the start of the year.
 The Compensation Committee believes the use of operating objectives allows for consideration of operating execution and achievements that may not be reflected by corporate financial performance.
-For 2020, the Compensation Committee determined that the operational objectives would be tied to both controllable completion and controllable on time departures.
+For 2021, the Compensation Committee determined that the operational objectives would be tied to both controllable completion and controllable on time departures.
 Controllable completion is the percentage of completed scheduled flights over which SkyWest Airlines had control, excluding cancelled flights due to uncontrollable factors such as weather.
-Controllable on time departures is the percentage of flights departing the gate at or before scheduled departure time over which SkyWest Airlines had control, excluding delayed flights due to uncontrollable factors such as weather.
+Controllable on time departures is the percentage of flights departing the gate at or before scheduled departure time over which SkyWest Airlines had control, excluding cancelled flights departing the gate at or before scheduled factors such as weather.